 State Museum of History of Uzbekistan

-Museum of Victims of Repressions
+Tashkent museum of Victims of Repressions

-The museum of victims of repressions has collected the dark pages of Uzbekistan’s history from the colonization time of Central Asia by tsarist Russia to the political repressions of the 1930s.
-You will be able to identify from afar the centrally located museum (East from Japanese garden) with its open mosaic patterns by its two celestial domes.
-In the 1860s, when the Russian Empire made a colonial war in Central Asia, the conquerors took control over the uprisings of the people struggling for the freedom of their land.
+The museum of victims of repressions has several exhibition halls displaying different periods like the 1860s, when the Russian Empire was waging its colonial war in Central Asia, the conquerors took control over the uprisings of the people struggling for the freedom of their land.
 In Soviet times, after the October Revolution, the authorities destroyed not only Uzbekistan’s best minds that cherished hope for an independent state, but also those who were only suspected of dissidence.

-Applied Arts Museum
+Tashkent museum of Applied Arts

 The first public exhibition was held here in 1927, and it was listed as a national collection a decade later.
 The museum collection contains several thousand pieces of art, which fully explain the history of the development of crafts in Uzbekistan, such as chasing, jewelry, woodcarving and ceramics, as well as the original technique of gold embroidery.
 Furthermore, here you can find information of the ancient handicraft practices: weaving, gold embroidery, ceramics and even folk instruments.
 Masterclasses in all these types of applied arts are often held here.

-Amir Timur Museum
+Tashkent Amir Timur Museum